RobDWaller/robdwaller.github.io/_posts/2018-01-12-why-you-must-test-to-break.md

 Really simple, the next step would be to take this Car object and pass it to an Order object which will process the car order.
 In our example the Order class will accept a Car object and there will be a single method that will output an order statement...

 ```
-You have ordered a black car with 4 tyres and 5 doors
+You have ordered a black car with 4 wheels and 5 doors
 ```

 We also want to test this for three doors and five doors as our rules above state.
 So we write two tests...